 Basic circuit weight training in conjunction with an aerobic exercise such as running in place, rope jumping or using exercise bikes.
-Satisfactory/Unsatisfactory grading option is available.
 May be taken four times for credit.

 PAC101V Basic and Beginning Techniques of Volleyball

 Basic volleyball skills, including the rules and techniques for volleyball players in various positions as well as general volleyball play.
 Satisfactory/Unsatisfactory grading option is available.
 May be taken two times for credit.